marciof/Eon/specification/specification.md

 - Right things easier than wrong things, encouraged, and the only way.
 - Immutable data structures (except for references), no defensive copying.
 - Principle of Least Surprise: "The design should match the user's experience, expectations, and mental models."
+- "Keep the language specification simple enough to hold in a programmer's head."

 Powerful:
 - Homoiconic, code as data.